aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/void0_undefined/void0_undefined.md

 ## Use `void 0` rather than `undefined` [Back](./../underscore.md)

-If you look through the whole source code, you'll never find any `undefiend` object, but only one string `"undefined"`, why?
+If you look through the whole source code, you'll never find any `undefiend` literal, but only one string `"undefined"`, why?

 Firstly, `undefined` is not a reversed word, and it's only a attribute of all global objects, which can be override in low edition of IE.